gadipraja/p03_Final_Project/README.md

 # p03_Final_Project

-This is a first version of Trip Calculator created at November, 2016.
-This still basic page, but I will build ot to be better in the future.
+This is the first version of Trip Calculator created on November, 2016.
+This is still a basic page, but I will build it to be better in the future.

 Trip Calculator v1.0